Paul Mason (journalist): Plays

 In 2017, Mason wrote Divine Chaos of Starry Things, a two act play looking at the life of Louise Michel and other exiles from the 1871 Paris Commune in exile in New Caledonia.
 The Guardian described it as "a frustrating, clunky but always intelligent drama focusing on the women in New Caledonia, and particularly the revolutionary Louise Michel.
 While her comrades take refuge in drink and hopes of appeal against their sentences, Michel keeps the red flag flying.
 She recognises that the oppression of the Kanaks and of the Parisian working class are one and the same".

 In July 2017 Mason's play Why It's Kicking Off Everywhere was produced by the Young Vic Theatre, London and televised on BBC TWO.
 He appeared onstage playing himself, in a dramatisation of his experiences during the Occupy movement and the Arab Spring.

 Awards

 Mason won the Wincott Prize for Business Journalism in 2003, the Workworld Broadcaster of the Year in 2004, and the Diageo African Business Reporting Award in 2007.
 In 2020 he was awarded the Erich Fromm Prize.
 In 2018 he was awarded the Ellen Meiksins Wood Prize by the Broadbent Institute, a Canadian think tank allied to the New Democratic Party.

 Political consulting

-Mason is the sole director of a political consulting and media firm called Exarcheia Ltd. At least one member of the then-shadow front bench has been reported (via the Independent Parliamentary Standards Authority) to have used Exarcheia's services in 2021.
+Mason is the sole director of a political consulting and media firm called Exarcheia Ltd. The Spectator reported that Independent Parliamentary Standards Authority records showed that John Healey, a member of the then-shadow front bench, used Exarcheia's services in 2021.